gotmc/lxi/README.md

 [![Go Report Card][report badge]][report card]
 [![License Badge][license badge]][LICENSE.txt]

-## Background
+## Overview

-The primary purpose of this package is to control LXI compatible test equipment (e.g., oscilloscopes, DMMs, etc.) over Ethernet.
+This packages enables controlling LXI compatible test equipment (e.g., oscilloscopes, function generators, multimeters, etc.) over Ethernet.
+While this package can be used by itself, it also serves to provide an Instrument interface for both the [ivi][] and [visa][] packages.
+The [ivi][] package provides standardized APIs for programming test instruments following the [Interchangeable Virtual Instrument (IVI) standard][ivi-specs].

 ## Installation